skitzfool/skitzfool/README.md

 DONT copy me or post me on pinterest, but inspo is fine.

 ive been playing ponytown since 2018... heh.. not to brag..

+most things i say are ironic unless we are having a serious conversation.

 <img src="https://file.garden/aPuyzU9PkXWKuMIt/4e17ded6cc8d77c0b2bea642453633677f8a02c2da39a3ee5e6b4b0d3255bfef95601890afd80709da39a3ee5e6b4b0d3255bfef95601890afd80709569a557a0c9db07b0bcf5ef3df149a38%20(2).gif">